davidosh96/davidosh96.github.io/index.md

 ---

 ## Hello World
-Welcome to my project homepage for my first assessment of the Programming for Geographical Analysts - Core Skills module.
+Welcome to my project homepage for the first assessment in the Programming for Geographical Analysts - Core Skills module.

 ### Bio